bioc/TDbasedUFEadv/README.md

 devtools::install_github("tagtag/TDbasedUFEadv@v0.99.0-1")
 ```

-You can install the development version of TDbasedUFE from
+You can install the development version of TDbasedUFEadv from
 [GitHub](https://github.com/) with:

 ``` r